 I should mention at this point the room service at the hotel.
 I am not really a user of room service, but here I discovered that it was overseen by Jean-Jacques Zanghi.
 The excellent Mr Zanghi I first encountered at the Chateau de la Messardière.
 It was comforting to know that he was in charge of providing any comestibles I might have wanted delivering to my suite.

-I broke my fast each morning on the terrace next to the swimming pool at the top of the building, where there was a view over the roof tops to the harbour.
-I awarded a gold star for the service here, for the splendid Alain – who looked after me so well – even sent out to the shops for a packet of Allbran, when I remarked to him that it was not offered on the buffet table.
+I broke my fast each morning on this same terrace.
+I awarded a gold star to Alain for dealing with me so well.
+He even sent out to the shops for a packet of Allbran, when I remarked to him that it was not offered on the buffet table.
 All the food was of high quality: the croissants, the dishes of raspberries and strawberries, the apple art, the cheeses and the smoked salmon.
 And the hot food brought from the kitchen was just as good: pots of coffee and plates of bacon, poached eggs and mushrooms.
 Then, as always, there was my concluding cappuccino.
 These breakfasts were highly enjoyable.

 Indeed, the whole of my stay at the Hotel de Paris was highly enjoyable.
-Its accommodation is comfortable, its service is top rate, its food is good and its location... ah, its location is magnifique.
+Its accommodation is comfortable, its service is top rate, its food is tip-top and its location... ah, its location is magnifique.

 1 Traverse de la Gendarmerie, 83990 St-Tropez, France.